LBJ-Wade/on-power-spectrum-of-primordial-pert/README.md

 ---

-If you use the original definition of the z in Mukharnov equation, then 10 times of the time will be spent to obtain the same result.
+If you use the original definition of the z in Mukharnov equation, then 10 times of the time will be spent to obtain the same result, comparing with the one using slow-rolling parameters in the master branch.
+And there exist the risk of inaccuracy of the nunerical result.

+For using the one in master branch, the slow-rolling condition shall first be checked.